-Counter drone technology firm Dedrone recently completed a nine month study on the subject of drones over correctional facilities.
+Counter-drone or counter UAS technology firm Dedrone completed a nine month study on the subject of drones over correctional facilities in 2019.
 The results are frightening – and demonstrate exactly why the industry needs counter drone technology to be implemented over prisons and other sensitive facilities.

 Smuggling, drugs, riots and prison breaks are all the stuff that bad dreams and terrible publicity are made of.
 While regulators have already enacted laws designed to prevent flight over prisons, more laws don’t do much to to deter criminals.
 Counter drone solutions may be far more effective – both at stopping criminal drone flights and saving the industry from ever more draconian laws and penalties.

 Fortunately, the study was also a test case for the Dedrone drone detection technology.
 (The study results show more than 40 attempted drone flights over one facility in a single month – evidence that current regulations are not keeping all law-abiding drone operators out of the air, or that there are more bad actors than imagined.)
 Detection technology allows authorities to prepare for threats and mitigate the consequences – and also provides information that will allow prosecution of drone operators who break the law.
 That’s something that regulation alone can’t do.

 Ultimately, the industry needs more counter-drone solutions.
 Looking at sUAS incursions at Gatwick airport last year where flight operations were suspended for multiple days, you can easily see why solutions are needed in the counter-UAS space.